jojivk/SomeNotes/ToJoemon.md

 This is much more than just epigenetics.
 Why genetic engineering is needed if nurture is good enough?.
 Will read his book sometime….

-Also, I would think he has to support genetic effects for his sexual orientation...!.
+Also, I would think he has to support genetic effects for his  orientation...!.
 It is considered that orientation is due to genetics.
 If anyone says otherwise... well then you are gonna get …..SKRWD real bad!.
 It is illegal to change that thru therapy as well..!